-Allenhurst is a quiet historic Atlantic shore town with a year-round population of approximately 500 people, that is characterized by wide streets, and buildings that belong to Greek Revival, Queen Anne, Italianate, Victorian Eclectic, Vernacular Variations, Colonial Revival, Spanish Mission/Italian Renaissance, Bungalow, English Tudor, and other 19th century architectural styles.
+Allenhurst is a quiet historic Atlantic shore town with a population of approximately 500 people, and is characterized by wide streets, and buildings that belong to Greek Revival, Queen Anne, Italianate, Victorian Eclectic, Vernacular Variations, Colonial Revival, Spanish Mission/Italian Renaissance, Bungalow, English Tudor, and other 19th century architectural styles.
 Allenhurst has retained many of its original 19th century structures.
 The streetscape, which exists today, features a typical mix of 19th century domestic architecture and mature shade trees along the residential streets mainly west of Ocean Avenue.

 The Redevelopment Area is located in the southwest corner of the Borough and occupies a land area of just over 8 acres, not including roads and other rights of way.
-A large portion of the Redevelopment Area, 5.7 acres, is located along both sides of Main Street.
-The two largest property owners in this section of the Redevelopment Area are the Borough of Allenhurst and JCP&L, a public utility company.
+A large portion of the area, 5.7 acres, is located along both sides of Main Street.
+The two largest property owners in this section of the Redevelopment Area are the Borough of Allenhurst and Power Station at Allenhurst, LLC, which purchased Lots 5, 6 and 7 in Block 21 and Lot 1 in Block 18 from JCP&L, a public utility company.
 A smaller section of the Redevelopment Area consists of the Borough owned park area located between Deal Lake to the west and the North Jersey Coast rail Line right-of-way to the east.
 This 2.4 acre park area is accessed by Lake Drive.

 The Redevelopment Area is currently served by public transportation.
 The Redevelopment Area is within 600 feet of the Allenhurst Train Station serviced by NJ Transit.
 Bus service is provided to the general area by New Jersey Transit.
 Access to regional highways is provided via Sunset Avenue to the south in Asbury Park onto Highway 35.
-These roadways connect the Redevelopment Area to the Garden State Parkway, state and county highways, and neighboring communities.
+These roadways connect the Redevelopment Area to the Garden State Parkway, State and county highways, and neighboring communities.